-The NIS is the largest all-payer inpatient care database that is publicly available in the United States, containing data from 5 to 8 million hospital stays from about 1,000 hospitals sampled to approximate a 20-percent stratified sample of U.S. community hospitals.
-The NIS is drawn from those States participating in HCUP; for 2009, these states comprise 96 percent of the U.S. population.
+The NIS is the largest all-payer inpatient care database that is publicly available in the United States, containing data from approximately 8 million hospital stays from about 1,000 hospitals sampled to approximate a 20-percent stratified sample of U.S. community hospitals.
+The NIS is drawn from those States participating in HCUP.
+For 2010, these States comprise over 96 percent of the U.S. population.
 Weights are provided to calculate national estimates.
 See Table 1 in Appendix I for a list of the statewide data organizations participating in the NIS.
 The number of sample hospitals and discharges by State and year are available in Table 2 in Appendix I.